bulatsharif/dlschool-food-detection-project/README.md

-# dlschool-food-detection-project
+# Food Energy Prediction

-This repository contains project for Deep Learning School.
-The project is to build a web-service for predicting proteins, fats, carbohydrates given your food
+This repository contains project developed while studying at Deep Learning School.
+The project is a web-service to predict proteins, fats, carbohydrates given image of your food.